-Your computer has a type of interface referred to as SCSI (small computer system interface) provided by a preinstalled Adaptec SCSI adapter.
+Your computer has a type of interface referred to as SCSI (small computer system interface) provided by an Adaptec Dual Channel UltraSCSI controller.
 Some models also have a preinstalled SCSI hard disk drive.
-SCSI can be faster than IDE, particularly when used with a multitasking operating system, such as Microsoft Windows 95, Windows 98, and Windows NT.
+SCSI can be faster than IDE, particularly when used with a multitasking operating system, such as Windows 95 and Windows NT.
 With SCSI, instructions can be sent concurrently to every drive in the system, and the drives can then execute these instructions simultaneously.
 This is not possible with IDE.
 SCSI is well suited for computers in which expandability is important.